 However, there are certain careers that limit one’s posture and, in such instances, it is best that the person takes part in chiropractic therapy.
 Restaurant employees, supervisors, sales agents, and professional dancers spend most of their time on their feet, and if they are not conscious of their posture, then they might end up developing musculoskeletal complications which may, in turn, lead to more severe disorders.

 One such condition is arthritis.
 During chiropractic sessions, a certified chiropractor will apply targeted but gentle movement around and on the part of the body that is affected.
-Chiropractors aim to enhance and improve the movement of the body especially the spinal cord and its extremities.
+The Chiropractor at T98 Rehab aims to enhance and improve the movement of the body especially the spinal cord and its extremities.

 The first process of chiropractic is the assessment process.
 During this stage, the patient is to complete a clinical examination, diagnostics, and laboratory testing.
 Other diagnostic interventions can also be carried out to determine whether the patient should undergo chiropractic treatment or not.
 In the case the chiropractor finds out that the process is not suitable for the patient, the practitioner will refer the patient to another appropriate health provider.
 In some instances, the patient may need to undergo chiropractic in conjunction with another treatment.
 In such cases, the chiropractor will always advise the patient accordingly.